Ellie Kildunne: Club career

+Kildunne began playing Rugby League for Keighley Albion and Rugby Union for Keighley RUFC before moving on to West Park, Leeds, and then Castleford.
+She joined Premier 15s team Gloucester-Hartpury for the 2017-18 season.

+Kildunne joined Wasps Women in 2020 and committed her immediate future to XVs rugby.
+A move to Harlequins Women followed in 2021.
+Kildunne made her fiftieth appearance for Harlequins on 2 November 2025.

 International career

 Kildunne's England debut came in 2017, when she scored a try for the England 15s in a match against Canada.

 After an impressive performance in the Tyrrells Premier 15s, she was called up to start five of England's 2018 Women's Six Nations Championship matches.
-She was named Player of the Match after England's win over Ireland.
+She was named Player of the Match after England's win over Ireland, and also in the Six Nations after England's 46–0 win over Scotland on 13 April 2024.

 In the summer of 2018, Kildunne transitioned to England Women's Sevens team as it fought to - and did - qualify for the 2020 Summer Olympics.

 Kildunne made her return to XVs rugby but missed the first two events of the 2019 World Series due to injury.
 She went on to play eight of England's matches of the competition and scored three tries for her country.

-She was part of the team that won the 2020 Women's Six Nations Championship, which was postponed until late 2020 due to the Covid-19 pandemic.
+She was part of the team that won the 2020 Women's Six Nations Championship, which was postponed until late 2020 due to the COVID-19 pandemic.
 She also played in the 2021 Women's Six Nations Championships, which England won.
 She was named in the England squad for the delayed 2021 Rugby World Cup held in New Zealand in October and November 2022.